 Everyone loves a newborn puppy, right?
 What about several newborn puppies?
 Well, if you have a pregnant Husky on your hands, this is exactly what you have to look forward to!
 Whether it is your first time whelping a litter of Huskies, or you’ve been down this road before, you should make yourself familiar with some of the particulars of this process.

-Siberian husky whelping comes at the end of the gestation period.
-It is when the dog gives birth.
-Their gestation period is usually 60-64 days which is a rough estimate as one can never be exact.
-These days are counted from their last day of heat.
+Siberian Huskies will whelp at the end of the gestation period.
+Whelping refers to when a female dog gives birth.
+Their gestation period is usually between 60-64 days, although this is only a rough estimate, as one can never be exact when it comes to predicting a dog’s pregnancy.
+These days are counted from your female Husky’s last day of heat.

 Preparation for Whelping

 There are some important things that Siberian Husky owners can do in preparation for the whelping process.

 When you have a pregnant Siberian Husky on your hands, particularly when it comes to the latter stages of their pregnancy and they get close to whelping, you should keep a very close eye on her.
 Obtain the number of a reliable veterinarian, ideally one experience in canine births, and keep it handy in case of any emergencies.